ipfs/specs/src/unixfs.md

 The `Name` field is primarily used in directories to identify child entries.

 **For internal file chunks:**
-- Implementations SHOULD NOT produce `Name` fields (the field should be absent in the protobuf, not an empty string)
+- Implementations write an empty `Name` (the field is present, with an empty string)
+- Omitting the field produces different bytes, and therefore a different CID, for the same file
 - For compatibility with historical data, implementations SHOULD treat empty string values ("") the same as absent when parsing
 - If a non-empty `Name` is present in an internal file chunk, the parser MUST reject the file and halt processing as this indicates an invalid file structure